willWallace-RIT/Badrepos_git/README.md

 you probably need to write or find some plugins for additional checks.

-i dont personally want to run the centralized service BUT ONE outside of github should be the mitigation to maintain direct calls to git to a minimum.
+i dont personally want to run the centralized service BUT ONE outside of github should be the first line of mitigation to keep additional direct calls to git to a minimum (scaling-wise).

 PKGBuild Security Suite